toomeyDev/AngularTodo/README.md

 # AngularTodo
-Todo application written in Angular 13.
+Todo application written as a learning experiment with Angular.